 I came across an article about a letter a young girl wrote her mother.
 This note clearly stated that she believed her mom was “a terrible Mother.”
 The article proceeded to explain away the letter and then defend her daughter’s rights to her own opinion.
 But, that got me thinking about a few things in my own life, being that I’m already struggling with my daughter expressing her opinions about me.

-And then, I had to deal when my toddler son said he doesn’t love me!
+And then, I had to deal with it all again when my toddler son said he doesn’t love me!

 Why Do Toddlers Say “I Don’t Love You”?